jackdewinter/pymarkdown/newdocs/src/plugins/rule_md040.md

 ```
 ````

-> **Explanation**: The fenced code block above specifies `custom-identifier` as the language identifier.
-This satisfies the rule because the presence of any non-whitespace character sequence immediately following the opening fence is sufficient, regardless of whether the rendering engine recognizes or supports syntax highlighting for that particular identifier.
+> **Explanation**: The fenced code block above specifies
+> `custom-identifier` as the language identifier.
+This satisfies the rule
+> because the presence of any non-whitespace character sequence immediately
+> following the opening fence is sufficient, regardless of whether a
+> renderer supports highlighting for that identifier.

 ## Fix Description

-The reason for not being able to auto-fix this rule is context.
-While a guess can be made as to the type of content within a fenced code block, it typically requires the author's insight to properly classify the content's language.
+Auto-fix is not possible because identifying the language of an unknown code block requires the author's intent.
+A heuristic guess (e.g., by file extension or content sniffing) would be unreliable and could misclassify the content.

 ## Configuration